rajakolluru/cheniledocs.github.io/pages/chenile-tutorial/350-owiz-tut.md

 The orchestration for orch2.xml is identical to that of "orch1.xml"

 ## Avoiding Camel Case
 XML puritans will not like camel case in XML tags.
-They can instead use "orch3.xml" which looks like this: orch3.xml
+OWIZ supports the Spring bean naming convention directly, so a bean named `simpleCommand1` can also be written as `simple-command1`. "orch3.xml" looks like this: orch3.xml
 {% highlight xml %}
 <flows>